 The company began in the late 1950s as a pole building business.
 It has now become a leading retail home center, especially in the Midwest, and currently has stores in 14 states.

-This up and coming flooring company carries a variety of cork flooring brands including the popular Wicanders brand.
+This up and coming flooring company carries a variety of cork flooring brands including the popular Wicanders Cork line.

 Quality Flooring 4 Less has received some very high-rated reviews and some not-so-impressive ones.
 It did receive the Best of 2016 award by Houzz.